AuenKr/Cohert2/Computer Subjects/OS/1. Basics/Readme.md

       - Maintenance and updates are required regularly.

-    - Examples of Network Operating Systems are Microsoft Windows Server 2003, Microsoft Windows Server 2008, UNIX, Linux, Mac OS X, Novell NetWare, BSD, etc.
+    - Examples of Network OS are Microsoft Windows Server 2003, Microsoft Windows Server 2008, UNIX, Linux, Mac OS X, Novell NetWare, BSD, etc.

-8. Real-Time Operating System
+8. Real-Time OS

     These types of OSs serve real-time systems.
 The time interval required to process and respond to inputs is very small.
 This time interval is called response time.

     Real-time systems are used when there are time requirements that are very strict like missile systems, air traffic control systems, robots, etc.

-    - Types of Real-Time Operating Systems
+    - Types of Real-Time OS

       - Hard Real-Time Systems: